 Nonetheless, the organisers claim, “In Marcello Mastroianni and Federico Fellini, we celebrate a cinema that is free and open to the world, acknowledging once again the artistic importance of Italian and European cinema through one of its most stellar figures.”

-By way of a cinema antipasto, here’s the scene from “8 1/2” where Mastroianni’s eye is caught by Cardinale.
+By way of a cinema antipasto, this is the scene from “8 1/2” where Mastroianni’s eye is caught by Cardinale.